ahmedove5/buy-and-sell/README.md

  # seller:
- Create, Read, Update, Delete product to buy.
+ - Create, Read, Update, Delete product to buy.
- Create, Read, Update, Delete product to rent.
+ - Create, Read, Update, Delete product to rent.
- Determine the days available for rent
+ - Determine the days available for rent for each product
- Select the city in which the product is located
+ - Select the city in which the product is located

  # customer
+ - select city to view the products
+- add / remove product to cart
-  Create , Delete product to buy
+ - Create , Delete product to rent
-  Create , Delete product to rent read information ,price about the product
+- read information ,price about the product
-  Select a day for the product to rent select city search about product
+ - Select a day for the product to rent
+ - search about product
+ - buy the produuct and add to cart